rlberry-py/rlberry/docs/basics/evaluate_agent.rst

 .. _evaluate_agent:

-Evaluate an agent and optimize its hyperparameters
+Evaluate an Agent and Optimize its Hyperparameters
 ==================================================

 With rlberry_, once you created your agent, it is very easy to train in parallel